Follow these instructions to avoid any obstacles in preparation for registration.

 Step 1: Run Your DARS (Degree Audit)

 Your DARS provides up-to-date details such as transfer credits, waivers, substitutions, and grade changes.
 Only this document should be used in determining the classes you need for degree completion.
-Do not rely solely upon the FIT college website or the departmental checklist to make registration choices.
+Do not rely on this website or your major department checklist to make registration choices.
 Only the DARS is personalized for you and reflects your individual situation.

 Set up an appointment with your advisor and remember to bring a printed copy of your most recent DARS to all advisement meetings.

-Step 2: View the master list of upcoming semester course offerings.
+Step 2: View the Master List of Courses

-Select the Semester/year.
-The column labeled RESTRICTIONS indicates who is able to enroll in that specific section.
-If your major code is 7820, only you may enroll in courses with a 7820 restriction.
+Select the semester and year.
+The column labeled RESTRICTIONS indicates who is able to enroll in a specific section.
+For example, if your major code is 7820, you may enroll in courses with a 7820 restriction.
 Any student can enroll in a section with no restrictions, provided they have met the pre- or co-requisite criteria.
-(These courses are typically offered through Liberal Arts or may be your Related Area courses.)
+These courses are typically offered through Liberal Arts or may be your related area courses.

 7510 Fashion Design AAS